US STOCKS-Futures inch higher as traders brace for Powell speech

 Still, the tech-heavy Nasdaq .IXIC has risen 1.3% this week, largely due a rally in shares of megacap growth stocks in the run up to Nvidia's NVDA.O second-quarter results, which were reported on Wednesday.

-Shares of Nvidia were up 1% in premarket trading on Friday after nearly erasing all their gains in the previous session as some traders took profits following a blowout forecast from the chip-designer.
+Shares of Nvidia NVDA.O slipped 0.2% in premarket trading on Friday after nearly erasing all their gains in the previous session as some traders took profits following a blowout forecast from the chip-designer.

-Shares of other megacap growth stocks were mixed, with Tesla TSLA.O up 0.3% and Microsoft MSFT.O flat.
+Shares of other megacap growth stocks were mixed, with Tesla TSLA.O and Microsoft MSFT.O up 0.4% and 0.2%, respectively while Alphabet GOOGL.O was flat.

-Hawaiian Electric HE.N dropped 21.6% after the county of Maui sued the power company, accusing it of acting negligently by failing to shut down its equipment, sparking wildfires.
+Hawaiian Electric HE.N dropped 23.6% after the county of Maui sued the power company and S&P downgraded its credit rating amid scrutiny over its role in the Maui wildfires.

+NordstormJWN.N slipped 2.0% as the department store chain left its forecast unchanged due to "cautious consumers".

 ((Amruta.Khandekar@thomsonreuters.com;))